pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 for permanent all-rag content papers have carried requirements as to the grade of new rag permitted.
 In addition, limits as to rosin size and acidity have also been included.
-Specifications relating to&nbsp;{%- include pagebreak.html canvas=221 -%}&nbsp;probable longevity of a paper were not so easily set up but progress is being made in that direction.
+Specifications relating to {% include pagebreak.html canvas=221 %} probable longevity of a paper were not so easily set up but progress is being made in that direction.